-Overall, while Façade 12's mural meets artistic and thematic criteria for public art, its current state of deterioration raises significant maintenance concerns.
+Overall, while the mural on Façade 12I meets artistic and thematic criteria for public art, its current state of deterioration raises significant maintenance concerns.
 The Board must determine whether restoration efforts should be required to preserve its cultural significance, artistic integrity, and compliance with mural preservation standards.